Distribution-Free Prediction Bands for Multivariate Functional Time Series: an Application to the Italian Gas Market

 Although comparing the size of prediction bands obtained in scenarios characterized by (potentially) different unconditional coverages may lead to misleading conclusions, in light of the evidence provided so far we evaluate this aspect when the model, the value of $T$ and the value of $b$ vary.
-To do that, we define, according to the definition given in \citet{diquigiovanni_conformal_2021}, the size of a multivariate prediction band as the sum of the $p$ areas between the upper and lower bound of the $p$ univariate prediction bands, i.e. $\sum_{j=1}^p \int_{\mathcal{Q}_j} 2 \cdot k^s \cdot s_{j, \mathcal{I}_1}(q) dq$ (that, in this case, is simply $\int_{\mathcal{Q}_1} 2 \cdot k^s \cdot s_{1, \mathcal{I}_1}(q) dq$).
+To do that, we define, according to the definition given in \cite{diquigiovanni_conformal_2021}, the size of a multivariate prediction band as the sum of the $p$ areas between the upper and lower bound of the $p$ univariate prediction bands, i.e. $\sum_{j=1}^p \int_{\mathcal{Q}_j} 2 \cdot k^s \cdot s_{j, \mathcal{I}_1}(q) dq$ (that, in this case, is simply $\int_{\mathcal{Q}_1} 2 \cdot k^s \cdot s_{1, \mathcal{I}_1}(q) dq$).
 Figure \ref{fig::boxplot_OM}, \ref{fig::boxplot_VM1}, \ref{fig::boxplot_VM2}, \ref{fig::boxplot_VM3}, \ref{fig::boxplot_FM1}, \ref{fig::boxplot_FM2}, \ref{fig::boxplot_FM3}

-show the boxplots concerning the size of the $N = 5000$ prediction bands, whereas Table \ref{tab::size_sc1_OM} and Table \ref{tab::size_sc1_VMFM} in the Supplementary Material report only the median size (first and third quartile in square brackets) of the same bands in order to quantify the empirical evidence in detail.
+show the boxplots concerning the size of the $N = 5000$ prediction bands.
 By considering each point predictor separately, it is possible to notice that, given $b$, the band size tends to decrease when $T$ increases and, given $T$, it tends to decrease when $b$ decreases: this evidence is not surprising since when $T$ increases (and so $l$) and when $b$ decreases a greater number of nonconformity scores is computed.
 Also the training set size has a relevant impact on the phenomenon since one is justified in expecting the band size to decrease when $m$ grows because more accurate regression estimates provide smaller nonconformity scores, as suggested by analyzing the three couples $(T,b)=\{(25,1), (50,3),(100,6)\}$ in which the number of nonconformity scores computed is constant.